CAPC-CG: A Large-Scale, Expert-Directed LLM-Annotated Corpus of Adaptive Policy Communication in China: Introduction

 As \citet{ang2016china, ang2023ambiguity} demonstrates, these directives operate along a spectrum of clarity and ambiguity.
-Some directives clearly authorize or forbid, while others deliberately employ vague or flexible language to allow local experimentation and adaptation.
-Capturing this adaptive logic requires systematic, large-scale annotation, yet no open dataset has previously existed.
-In this paper, we present the first such resource: \textbf{the Chinese Adaptive Policy Communication Corpus (CAPC-CG)},\footnote{\href{https://github.com/Baron-Sun/CAPC-CG}{Dataset and Scripts}} an open corpus of central-government policy directives spanning 1949–2023.
+Some directives clearly authorize or forbid, while others deliberately use ambiguous language to allow local flexibility and adaptation.
+Operationalizing this adaptive logic at scale requires systematic annotation, yet no dataset has previously existed.
+We therefore present the first such resource: \textbf{the Chinese Adaptive Policy Communication Corpus (CAPC-CG)},\footnote{\href{https://github.com/Baron-Sun/CAPC-CG}{Dataset and Scripts}} an open corpus of central-government policy directives spanning 1949–2023.

-Inspired by expert-annotated corpus construction such as \textsc{OPP-115} \cite{wilson-etal-2016-creation}, \textbf{CAPC-CG} provides annotations based on a five-color taxonomy of directive clarity and ambiguity.
-The corpus is released together with code, guidelines, and baseline models to support reproducible NLP research.